Engagement Terms

 18. RETENTION OF DOCUMENTS

-18.1 You acknowledge that upon termination of our agreement with you or completion of your Claim, we may be required to retain certain material provided during the provision of our Services (including Confidential Information) for a period specified by law.
+18.1 You acknowledge that upon termination of the Agreement or completion of Your Claim, we may be required to retain certain material provided during the provision of our Services (including Confidential Information) for a period specified by law.

-18.2 We may also keep copies of documents where required for quality assurance or insurance purposes.
+18.2 We may also be required to keep copies of documents where required for quality assurance or insurance purposes.

 19. ASSIGNMENT